 Britain’s great cathedrals hold centuries of history and faith.
 We begin with an iconic London cathedral – St. Paul’s.

-Known today for the royal wedding of Prince Charles and Lady Diana Spencer, St. Paul’s was actually never used for royal events.
-The 1981 wedding was unusual – the only other royal marriage to take place was in “Old” St. Paul’s.
+Known today for the wedding of Prince Charles and Lady Diana Spencer, St. Paul’s was never originally intended for royal events.
+The 1981 wedding was unusual.
+The only royal marriage to take place prior to that was in “Old” St. Paul’s.

 Old St. Paul’s?
 You read that right.
 St. Paul’s Cathedral has been rebuilt several times.
 In one of its earlier forms, it was the site of a marriage designed to strengthen ties between England and Spain.
 Arthur, the eldest son of Henry VII, married Catherine of Aragon, daughter of King Ferdinand of Spain.
-Guests at the wedding in old Saint Paul’s would’ve been sitting in Europe’s largest cathedral, a looming medieval structure with a large pointed spire in the center of the building.
+The old Saint Paul’s was Europe’s largest cathedral at the time, a looming medieval structure with a large pointed spire in the center of the building.

-If Catherine of Aragon sounds familiar but not Arthur, there’s a reason why.
-Shortly after their wedding, Arthur died.
-Worried that the newly-minted ties between England and Spain would erode, Henry VII arranged for Catherine to marry his other son, Henry.
-That’s right – the future King Henry VIII, famous for lopping heads off of his wives.
-Henry and Catherine married in 1509.
+If Catherine of Aragon sounds familiar but not Arthur, there’s a reason why – Arthur died shortly after the wedding!
+Henry VII quickly married off his other son, Prince Henry, to Catherine.
+Unfortunately for her, the prince was the future King Henry VIII, who would become infamous for divorcing and/or lopping the heads off of his wives.

 Defender of the Faith

-St. Paul’s was originally a Catholic church.
-When the Reformation occurred in 1517, things changed in a great tidal wave of reform begun by the German monk Martin Luther.
+Originally a Catholic church, St. Paul’s was swept up in the Reformation of 1517 begun by the German monk Martin Luther.
 The new faith was known as Protestantism.

-Nearly twenty years after the Reformation began, King Henry VIII became the catalyst for ultimately removing Catholic power from Britain.
+Nearly twenty years after the Reformation began, King Henry VIII became the catalyst for removing Catholic power from Britain.
 Unhappy with Catherine of Aragon, the king approached Pope Clement VII to annul his marriage.
 The pope refused him.
 Enraged, Henry declared himself the final arbiter of all church matters in England.
-Henry broke from the Catholic church, and he got to remarry.
+Henry broke from Catholicism, creating the Anglican church – and he remarried.

 The old, old St. Paul’s

-Long before a large cathedral sat there, it was a simple wooden building established by Mellitus, a monk who came to the British Isles as part of Saint Augustine’s missionary group.
+It’s hard to imagine now, but the cathedral began as a simple wooden structure established by Mellitus, a monk who came to the British Isles as part of Saint Augustine’s missionary group.
 They were tasked with spreading the Gospel throughout pagan Britain on the orders of Pope Gregory the Great.
+Augustine was greeted by the Anglo-Saxon king Aethelbert.

 St. Augustine became the first Archbishop of Canterbury, and in turn he ordained Mellitus as Bishop of London, the East-Saxon province ruled by King Saeberht, nephew of the Anglo-Saxon King Aethelbert.